 Located in the Old City of Jaffa’s Artists Quarter, Frank gathered a group of professional artists and designers who took part in making his visions come to life.
 Many of these talented craftsmen still work in the atelier today, developing new designs as well as re-visiting the studio’s classic creations.

 After leaving architecture, Frank chose to create furniture in the form of figures and animals crafted from wood and leather.
 As his ideas evolved and expanded, he developed a line scaled for home accessories.
 During the 1980’s, Frank expanded the line’s material, presenting his work in metal.
 Over the years his style morphed from geometric abstractions of figures, animals, and Judaica, to a more realistic style incorporating gold plating, as well.
 The sculptures became more versatile.
 Many included multiple and moveable parts which became a characteristic in most of his designs.

-In 2005 Frank was honored with an invitation to dine with HRH Prince Charles, Camila the Duchess of Cornwall, and other dignified guests.
-He presented the Prince with a Jerusalem sphere sculpture.
+In 2005 Frank was honored with an invitation to dine with HRH King Charles the 3rd (then the Prince of Wales), Camila the Duchess of Cornwall, and other dignified guests.
+He presented the King with a Jerusalem sphere sculpture.

 Over several years, Frank was commissioned to create a series of large public Kindertransport memorials marking the children’s long and emotionally difficult journey.
 The sculptures stand in Danzig, Berlin, Hamburg, Rotterdam and Liverpool Street Station in London.
 This was his most significant work as it was his own life story.
 To view all the projects click here.